Transportation in the Sacramento metropolitan area: California State Route 160 (SR 160)

 The route begins at its southern terminus in eastern Antioch, where it is formed by a junction with California State Route 4.
 It then crosses the Antioch Bridge, leaving Antioch and entering the tip of Sacramento County's southwestern panhandle in Sherman Island.
-The route winds its way along the Sacramento River and through the delta, passing through small river towns such as Isleton, Walnut Grove, Courtland, and Clarksburg.
+The route winds its way along the Sacramento River and through the delta, passing through small river towns such as Isleton, Walnut Grove, Courtland, and Hood.

-As SR 160 reaches the southern part of Sacramento near Cosumnes River Blvd., it continues straight, deviating from the Sacramento River that curves westward.
-At this point, the route is now referred to as Freeport Blvd. and it also becomes a four-lane expressway.
+As SR 160 reaches the southern part of Sacramento near Cosumnes River Boulevard, it continues straight, deviating from the Sacramento River that curves westward.
+At this point, the southern portion of SR 160 ends and the route is now referred to as Freeport Boulevard, as it widens to a four-lane expressway.
 It passes through the Meadowview neighborhood and then forms the western boundary of the Sacramento Executive Airport as it goes through South Land Park.
 As it proceeds through the central part of Land Park, it divides Sacramento City College on the east and William Land Park on the west.
-Right before reaching the railroad tracks near 4th Avenue/Wayne Hultgren station, SR 160 turns northwest at its fork with 21st St., still continuing as Freeport Blvd.
+Right before reaching the railroad tracks near 4th Avenue/Wayne Hultgren station, the former SR 160 turns northwest at its fork with 21st Street, still continuing as Freeport Boulevard (at the time until SR 160's relinquishment in the 2000s, northbound traffic continued on a one-way northbound 21st Street to Broadway, with Freeport serving as a one-way street for southbound traffic; both streets were converted to two-way streets in 2007).

-The route joins Broadway and heads westward, then turning north onto the 15th St./16th St. one-way pair into the downtown grid; 15th St. is southbound and 16th St. is northbound.
-In the northern part of downtown, 15th St. actually dead ends, so the southbound part of the highway turns away from 15th St. at H St, a one-way eastbound street, for three city blocks, and north of H St. the southbound portion of the highway is carried on 12th St.
+The former highway joins Broadway and heads westward, then turning north onto the 15th Street/16th Street one-way pair into the downtown grid; 15th Street is southbound and 16th Street is northbound.
+In the northern part of downtown, 15th Street actually dead ends, so the southbound part of the former highway turns away from 15th Street at F Street for three city blocks, and north of F Street the southbound portion of the former highway is carried on 12th Street.

-12th St. curves in the northern part of Downtown to be next to 16th St. and becomes a freeway.
-Then the highway turns northeastward, crosses the American River, and then turns eastward.
-The route terminates where it converges with Bus.
-80 in Arden-Arcade.
+12th Street curves in the northern part of Downtown to be next to 16th Street and becomes a freeway, where the northern portion of SR 160 begins.
+The highway then turns northeastward, crosses the American River, and then turns eastward at the Del Paso Boulevard interchange (exit 46B).
+The route terminates where it converges with Business 80 in North Sacramento, near Arden Fair Mall.